 Hidden Figures will land on the big screen with star power from Golden Globe winner Taraji P. Henson, Academy Award winning actress Octavia Spencer, and Grammy-nominated singer Janelle Monae.
 The upcoming production chronicles three African American women who devised mathematical theories that help lauch NASA’s first successful mission to orbit the Earth during the Civil Rights Movement in 1962.
 The expected premiere date is in January 2017.

-Set in rural Uganda, Queen of Katwe tells the amazing true story of 10-year-old chess prodigy Phiona Mutesi and how her resilient spirit in the face of multiple hardships led her to greatness.
-Phiona is played by newcomer Madina Nalwanga, while Lupita plays Phiona's mother Harriet.
-Queen of Katwe will hit screens September 23.
+Queen of Katwe tells the true story of 10-year-old Ugandan chess prodigy Phiona Mutesi and her journey to greatness.
+Lupita Nyong'o plays Phiona's mother Harriet in the Disney film.

 Motherhood isn't going to come easy for actress Regina Hall in her new film, When the Bough Breaks.
 Starring alongside Morris Chestnut, things get intense when the couple can't conceive and look to a surrogate with hopes of making their quest for parenthood come true.
 The film premieres September 16.

 7 of 12 Getty Images

 Michel'le is a big voice in the hip-hop game.
 As one of the few female MC's in the rap game, her story is ready to be told.
 Lifetime is in the beginning stages of developing a biopic on the star including her record deal with Ruthless Records, her relationship with Dr. Dre, and her marriage to Suge Knight.
 Lincoln Heights actress, Rhyon Nicole Brown, has been tapped to play Michel'le and while no premeire date has been announced, it's one we will keep an eye out for.